SanityMinds/ByteSecure/README.md

 To install the bot locally you have to have python3 installed and then run the command:

-pip install discord.py requests colorama aiohttp beautifulsoup4 lxml
+pip install discord.py requests colorama aiohttp beautifulsoup4 lxml shodan

 replace the token with your own replace the shodan key with your own and follow the steps above for 'breachbase'